GitauHarrison/notes/02_django/02_applications_and_routes.md

 ```

-Django will check all URL patterns in `blog_app.urls.py` to find any one that matches a request.
+Django will check all URL patterns in `blog_app.urls.py` to find anyone that matches a request.
 Since we want to access the home page in our `blog` app, the request http://127.0.0.1:8000/blog will tell Django that it needs to serve the blog app.
 Thereafter, the application will redirect any further request to `blog.urls.py` for more processing.

-As a sidenote, URLs in Django do not come with a preceeding slash.
-All URLS have a forward slash and it is therefore redundant to prepend them.
+As a side note, URLs in Django do not come with a preceding slash.
+All URLs have a forward slash and it is therefore redundant to prepend them.
 However, Django URLs end with a slash.

-To see the changes, let us start our django server by running:
+To see the changes, let us start our Django server by running:

 ```python
 (venv)$ python3 manage.py runserver